Can a film decrease your intelligence? Perhaps not, but I’m 100% convinced that The Predator tried to rob me of a few IQ points.

 Instead he has made a film of such poor quality that it actually makes me not want to see another Predator film.
-If this is all that can be managed then I don’t want anything else.
+If this is the best they can do I’ll pass on any more thank you.

 The title screen had barely disappeared before I started getting a bad feeling.
 Questions kept popping into my head.
 Who are they?
 What are they doing?
 Why the fuck are they doing it?
 The ‘story’ is a turgid blob of a thing that barely hangs together in any sort of cohesive form.